-The development of political theory from the inception of the modern state.
+Studies the development of political theory from the inception of the modern state.
 Emphasis is on concepts such as natural law and natural rights, state and sovereignty, individual rights, and the community.
-Selected political thinkers, such as Machiavelli, Hobbes, Locke, Rousseau, and Marx are given particular attention and placed in historical perspective. (offered once a year)
+Selected political thinkers, such as Machiavelli, Hobbes, Locke, Rousseau, and Marx are given particular attention and placed in historical perspective.
+(Offered every spring.)